goswinr/Fesh.Rhino/README.md

 type rs = RhinoScriptSyntax

-// use the rs object to call RhinoScript functions like in python let crv = rs.GetObject("Select a curve",  rs.Filter.Curve)
+// use the rs object to call RhinoScript functions like in Python let crv = rs.GetObject("Select a curve",  rs.Filter.Curve)
 ```